koopmyers/tube/README.md

 As it is, Tube is a great option for:
 - Rapid prototyping of peer-to-peer multiplayer
 - Testing mutliplayer games
-- Learning Godot Hight Level Multiplayer
+- Learning Godot Hight-Level Multiplayer
 - Local multiplayer game
 - Game demo
 - Simple indie game